 A series of high quality translations of works in Asian languages for scholars, students, and the interested general reader.

 The newsletter of the Institute, The Reed is published each semester and provides news about the Institute, its faculty, and alumni.
+(On hiatus during 2019.)

 The Journal of Korean Studies (JKS) is dedicated to publishing quality articles, in all disciplines, on a broad range of topics concerning Korea, both historical and contemporary.